Rondebosch Boys' High School

 Rondebosch Boys' High School is a public English medium high school for boys situated in the suburb of Rondebosch in Cape Town in the Western Cape province of South Africa.
-It is one of the topmost academic schools in South Africa and one of the oldest schools in the country, having been established in 1897.
+It is one of the oldest schools in the country, having been established in 1897.
 Rondebosch is the only school in the Western Cape to have a Nobel Prize laureate, Allan M. Cormack in Physiology and Medicine.

 History

 Establishment

 In the late 1800s, the residents of Rondebosch got together to consider the need for a boys' school in the near future.
-The idea of an English-medium school was chosen and the Dutch Reformed Church representative of the district, Reverend Benard PJ Marchand, took the lead of this initiative.
-Marchand obtained the help of several prominent dignitaries and businessmen, including William Philip Schreiner, an old boy of SACS and future Prime Minister of the Cape Colony and Sir Lewis Mitchell, the manager of the Standard bank, to guarantee the initial funding that would be required.
+The idea of an English-medium school was chosen and the Dutch Reformed Church representative of the district, Reverend Bernard PJ Marchand, took the lead of this initiative.
+Marchand obtained the help of several prominent dignitaries and businessmen, including William Philip Schreiner, an old boy of SACS and future Prime Minister of the Cape Colony and Sir Lewis Mitchell, the manager of the Standard Bank, to guarantee the initial funding that would be required.
 In 1897, Dr Thomas Muir, Superintendent-General of Education, approved a grant of £50 to cover the salary, and housing, allowance for the principal of this new boys' public school, the man chosen for the promising job was 38-year-old Robert MacLennan Ramage, a graduate of Edinburgh University.
 Ramage was an experienced teacher, gaining his experience by teaching at the flourishing new schools of the Colony, having been a teacher at the Stellenbosch (Paul Roos) Gymnasium.

 On 2 February 1897 the school opened as the Rondebosch High School for Junior Boys in Glena Hall, a Dutch Reformed Church building in Erin Road.
 The school started modestly, with the number of pupils enrolled just 8, the maximum it could accommodate at the time.
 By the end of April, the number of boys on the roll had increased to 28, with the school teaching boys from standards 2 to 7.
 The first inspection report to Dr. Muir was a positive one, saying: 'This school has made a promising commencement and deserves the unhesitating support of the neighbourhood.
 The accommodation and equipment are both satisfactory.
 The teachers are able and zealous.'